USCbiostats/slurmR/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 2 notes
+0 errors | 0 warnings | 0 notes

-* This is a new release.
+* This is an update.

-* A false positive when checking a URL to a Harvard website.

 ## Notes